Skryabin-P/DEX-Arbitrage-bot/readme.md

 |     UniswapV3/500_WBTC-WETH_buy -> SushiSwapV2_WBTC-WETH_sell -> UniswapV3/500_WMATIC-WETH_buy -> SushiSwapV3/500_WMATIC-WETH_sell     | -0.21765473653527304 |
 |                                   UniswapV3/500_WMATIC-WETH_sell -> SushiSwapV3/500_WMATIC-WETH_buy                                    | -0.2341433782961431  |
    ```
+5. Example of my arbitrage bot which use my smart contract which gets flash loan from [Aave](https://aave.com/) and make trades in one transaction.
+   You can see in `Examples\AdvancedTrader.py`
+   You can find contract code in this repo https://github.com/Skryabin-P/Arbitrage-Contract It's not perfect, but works.

 ## Contributing